namratabhaumik/ExpenseTrackerExtended/next_steps.md

   - ✅ Store/retrieve expenses in DynamoDB
   - ✅ Send notifications via SNS (if required for MVP)

-- **Testing** (NEXT PRIORITY)
+- **✅ Testing** (COMPLETED)
-  - Add at least one test for each endpoint (success and failure cases).
+  - ✅ Added comprehensive tests for all endpoints (success and failure cases).
-  - Use Django's test client for API tests.
+  - ✅ Used Django's test client for API tests.
+  - ✅ Added unit tests for S3 utilities.
+  - ✅ Added React component tests with Jest and Testing Library.
+  - ✅ Set up code coverage reporting (70% threshold).

 ## 2. Frontend (Minimal)